Syllabus

 Grading will be based on the following components:

 There will be a series of six homework assignments that will take the form of problem sets, replications, simulations, or extensions of the analysis in class and the lab.
 The assignments will be made available after the class on Wednesday and you are expected to upload a solution by Tuesday 23:59 (unless noted otherwise) a week later.
 You need to work through every task of the homework assignment, and the material in your Github repositories should be sufficient for replicating by the deadline.
 Late submissions and non-reproducible files will not be accepted.
+You will work in small groups on the assignments.
+Usually 2–3 people per group works best.
+Please indicate with whom you worked on the assignment on your homework.
+Moreover, you are strongly encouraged to seek advice from the instructors during office hours or via Slack, also before the submission deadline.
+Note that instructive discussions about the material are best done during office hours rather than via Slack.
+Homework Assignments (25%)

 There will be a final draft paper but no final exam.
 Each student will produce a co-authored manuscript (or a solo-authored manuscript, with permission of the instructor) that applies or develops an appropriate statistical model to an important substantive problem.
 Students will choose their own topics.
 What works particularly well is to start replicating an already published article to develop it into a different paper using your own argument.
 Our advice is to pick an article that interests you, was published within the last few years in a top journal, and uses methods we have or will talk about in class (or uses different methods at about the same level of sophistication).
+The draft paper must include all analyses, tables, figures, and descriptions of the results.
+A good write-up of the draft paper should read like the third quarter of a journal article.
+The rest of the draft may be in detailed outline form, although it would be better to have it fully written.
+Final Paper (75 %)

 Communication